eduardoagarcia/shef/README.md

 ### Progress Bars

-The next [example](https://github.com/eduardoagarcia/shef/blob/main/recipes/demo/progress.yaml) demonstrates progress bars and loops, where a recipe creates a number of temporary files, and then loops through the directory to clean up each file it just created.
+This next [example](https://github.com/eduardoagarcia/shef/blob/main/recipes/demo/progress.yaml) demonstrates progress bars and loops, where a recipe creates a number of temporary files, and then loops through the directory to clean up each file it just created.